rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 ### UPDATE and DELETE statements

 The example above demonstrates how to use mirror tables to modify INSERT statements for ElasticQuery.
-We experimented with UPDATE and DELETE statements using a very similar approach.
+A similar approach can be used with cross-DB UPDATE and DELETE statements.

 ### EXEC statements